myhdl/myhdl/doc/source/manual/reference.rst

 In this section, the trigger objects and their functionality will be described.

 Some MyHDL objects that are described elsewhere can directly be used as trigger objects.
-In particular, a signal can be used as a trigger object.
+In particular, a :class:`Signal` can be used as a trigger object.
 Whenever a signal changes value, the generator resumes.
 Likewise, the objects referred to by the signal attributes ``posedge`` and ``negedge`` are trigger objects.
 The generator resumes on the occurrence of a positive or a negative edge on the